French food is great and Perpignan have some chairs you shouldn´t miss out

 Historic we should remember that Perpignan was the capital of the Kingdom of Majorca in the 13th and 14th centuries.
 Later, this city defended Spain against the French and France against Spain.

-Food.
-They say all French food is good and besides the seafood and Crème Catalan, there are some typical dishes you shouldn´t miss out during your visit.
+They say all French food is good and besides the seafood and Crème Catalan.
+This city offers some typical dishes you shouldn´t miss out during your visit.
 Such as pork meat and vegetables cooked in a casserole, and pastry flavoured by seasonal fruits.
 Surprisingly, I found Barraco do Dende, the best Brazilian restaurant I ever visited throughout Europe.
 Freshly cocktails, excellent and quality food created on high level by young chef Adrian Gaarder and his kitchen staff from where all mains come at reasonable prices.
-Try the Brazilian specialities Feijoada and the delicacy Vatapa, a seafood stew and a classic dish of Brazilian cuisine.
+Try the Brazilian specialities Feijoada and the delicacy Vatapa, a seafood stew.
+Both classics of Brazilian cuisine.
 Barraco´s selection of wine is also good value for money.

 Cross the border to Spain and taste quality wine

 Wine tasting.
 Visit to estate Terra Remota at the Spanish side of the border is a short journey.
 A guided tour ends with tasting of wines, and you will probably feel the elegance and richness of the organic wine.
 You will be served lovely local products; : Iberian ham, terrine of pâté, semi-cured goat’s cheese, Catalonian sausage Perol, salami, artisan bread, tomatoes, olive oil, fruit and coffe.
 Don´t forget to buy a bottle of Usted, proably the best bottle red delivered by Terra Remota.
 Usted has smoky notes of bacon, cherry and truffle and perfect for roasted or grilled meat and aged cheese.